Call Now

-Long Beach Lane Splitting Accident Lawyers
+Long Beach Lane-Splitting Accident Lawyers

-Lane Splitting Accidents
+Motorcycle Lane Splitting Accidents in Long Beach

 If you drive, you have seen it before.
 You are sitting in traffic on a busy roadway and out of nowhere, a motorcycle slips between the rows of slow moving or stopped cars.
 This is called lane splitting.
 Many consider lane splitting dangerous, and it can be, but motorcyclists can stay out of the way of larger vehicles in stop and go traffic and continue to move down the road.
 When traffic is creeping along with repetitive accelerating and braking, drivers may pay less attention, and fail to notice a rider moving between lanes of traffic, with disastrous consequences.